RTXteam/RTX/notes/arax-maintenance-sop.md

 7. `git fetch origin`
 8. `git checkout issue-XXX`
 9. `git pull origin issue-XXX`
-10. Run all the pytests, using your updated code: `cd RTX && pytest -v --cache-clear`<br />
+10. Run all the pytests, using your updated code: `cd RTX && pytest -v `<br />
 All standard ARAX unit tests should pass, when run in the `arax.ncats.io/beta` devarea.
+It is generally not a good idea to run `pytest --lf` (which reruns only the tests that previously failed), unless you _really know what you are doing_; with a complex legacy code-base like ARAX, it is easy for a well-intended bugfix to break other tests that were previously passing before the bugfix was introduced.
-11. Next is to run the example queries, using your updated code.
+12. Next is to run the example queries, using your updated code.
 You will need to restart ARAX.
 Exit out of the shell session for user `rt`, by typing `exit`.
 You should see the root account prompt `#`:
-12. Stop ARAX:  `service RTX_OpenAPI_beta stop`
+13. Stop ARAX:  `service RTX_OpenAPI_beta stop`
-13. Verify that ARAX is stopped: `ps axwf | grep 5003`<br />
+14. Verify that ARAX is stopped: `ps axwf | grep 5003`<br />
 If you see any processes with the substring "5003" in the process title (which identifies them as coming from the `/beta` devarea), you should kill them with `kill -9 PID`.
-14. Start ARAX: `service RTX_OpenAPI_beta start`
+15. Start ARAX: `service RTX_OpenAPI_beta start`
-15. Follow ARAX start-up: `tail -f /tmp/RTX_OpenAPI_beta.elog` You will know that ARAX is ready when you see this in the `.elog` file:
+16. Follow ARAX start-up: `tail -f /tmp/RTX_OpenAPI_beta.elog` You will know that ARAX is ready when you see this in the `.elog` file:
 ```
 2026-03-24T02:02:06.369294: INFO: ARAXBackgroundTasker: Completed meta KG refresh successfully